AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   Stephen Ritter and Toney for tracking down this issue.
 - added a new orbit maneuver example :ref:`scenarioJupiterArrival`
 - made SWIG interface to the MRP derivative variable
+- added two new variable time step integrators.
+See :ref:`svIntegratorRKF45` and :ref:`svIntegratorRKF78`.